 Another meta-analysis, appearing the following year and looking at studies through mid-2003, concluded that bariatric surgery can be more effective than nonsurgical treatment for weight loss and control of certain comorbid conditions in people with a BMI of 40 or greater.
-For people with lower BMIs, the researchers felt that more data was needed, although surgery appeared to be superior for those with a BMI of 30 to 39 [120].
-The results of two systematic reviews published in 2013 found that, compared with non-surgical treatment of obesity, bariatric surgery leads to greater weight loss and higher remission rates of type 2 diabetes and metabolic syndrome in both morbidly obese and nonmorbidly obese adults [121; 122].
-A technology assessment by the AHRO has concluded that surgery for extremely obese patients who have tried and failed to lose weight with exercise and diet may be more effective for weight reduction [107].
-This conclusion is supported by the updated AHA/ACC/TOS guidelines [69].
-The AHRQ report noted that approximately 20% of patients who have weight-loss surgery experience complications.
-These include nutritional deficiencies, staple-line breakdown, and deep vein thrombosis.
-The AHRQ review also found data suggesting that weight-loss surgery may be more effective than drugs for people with BMI levels between 35 and 40.
-Insufficient evidence existed to assess the safety and efficacy of bariatric surgery in Medicare-eligible patients.
+For people with lower BMIs, the researchers felt that more data was needed, although surgery appeared to be superior for those with a BMI of 30 to 39 [129].
+The results of two systematic reviews published in 2013 found that, compared with non-surgical treatment of obesity, bariatric surgery leads to greater weight loss and higher remission rates of type 2 diabetes and metabolic syndrome in both morbidly obese and nonmorbidly obese adults [130; 131].
+A technology assessment by the AHRQ has concluded that surgery for extremely obese patients who have tried and failed to lose weight with exercise and diet may be more effective for weight reduction [114].
+This conclusion is supported by the updated AHA/ACC/TOS guidelines [75].
+In 2019, the American Association of Clinical Endocrinologists, the Obesity Society, the American Society for Metabolic and Bariatric Surgery (ASMBS), the Obesity Medicine Association, and the American Society of Anesthesiologists released updated guidelines for the perioperative care of the patient undergoing bariatric surgery [132; 133; 134; 135].
+Their selection criteria include BMI greater than 40 if no comorbidities are present, greater than 35 if there is one or more obesity-associated comorbidity, or greater than 30 with diabetes or metabolic syndrome [132; 134; 135].
+In 2022, the ASMBS and the International Federation for the Surgery of Obesity and Metabolic Disorders released updated indications for metabolic and bariatric surgery to include individuals with a BMI of 35 or more, regardless of presence, absence, or severity of comorbidities.
+They indicated also that metabolic and bariatric surgery be considered for individuals with metabolic disease and BMI of 30-34.9 [136].

-The Swedish Obese Subjects (SOS) study showed that gastric bypass led to a 20 kg weight loss after eight years and reduced progression to type 2 diabetes by 81% compared with usual care [123].
+The Swedish Obese Subjects (SOS) study showed that gastric bypass led to a 20 kg weight loss after eight years and reduced progression to type 2 diabetes by 81% compared with usual care [137].
 The SOS study was a prospective, nonrandomized, intervention trial involving 4,047 obese subjects.
 After an average of 10.9 years of follow-up, outcomes in a surgically treated group were compared with those in a contemporaneously matched, conventionally treated control group.
 No attempt was made to standardize the nonsurgical treatment, which ranged from sophisticated lifestyle intervention to no treatment at all.
 The primary outcome variable was overall mortality; lifestyle, diabetes, and cardiovascular risk factors were secondary endpoints.
 After 10 years, patients in the control group had a weight increase of 1.6% while patients in the surgical group had a 16.1% weight reduction.
-The unadjusted overall mortality was reduced by 23.7% in the surgery group (relative to the control group); the gender-, age-, and risk factor-adjusted mortality reduction was 30.7% [124].
+The unadjusted overall mortality was reduced by 23.7% in the surgery group (relative to the control group); the gender-, age-, and risk factor-adjusted mortality reduction was 30.7% [138].

-Metabolic syndrome has been shown to improve or resolve following weight-loss surgery [121; 122; 125; 126; 127; 128].
-In a retrospective study of patients evaluated for bariatric surgery between 1990 and 2003, metabolic syndrome was shown to improve following roux-en-Y gastric bypass surgery, with a number-needed-to-treat to resolve metabolic syndrome of 2.1 [125].
+Metabolic syndrome has been shown to improve or resolve following weight-loss surgery [130; 131; 139; 140; 141; 142].
+In a retrospective study of patients evaluated for bariatric surgery between 1990 and 2003, metabolic syndrome was shown to improve following roux-en-Y gastric bypass surgery, with a number-needed-to-treat to resolve metabolic syndrome of 2.1 [139].
 The authors concluded that weight loss was an important contributor to metabolic syndrome resolution.